-The number of nominees allowed from each school is determined by the current total enrollment in grades 10, 11, 12.
-The enrollment figure used must be an official one from administrative reports of the current year and must not include ninth-grade students.
+The number of nominees allowed from each school is determined by the current total enrollment in grades 10, 11, and 12.
+The enrollment figure used must be from an official administrative report of the current year and must not include ninth-grade students.

 Under 500 students 1 nominee

 1,000–1,499 students 3 nominees